gonzalezbrittany/Happiness_Project/README.md

 **Explanation of model choice, including limitations and benefits:**

 * Our first attempt to create an accurate predictive model involved the use of the decision tree.
 At first the default parameters for splitting the data (75% train and 25% test) were used.
 However, this produced a very low accuracy score.
 The model was then rerun with splitting the data between 80% train and 20% test.
 This did increase the accuracy score slightly to 40%, however, this may cause an overfitting issue when running the same predictive model on new data.
 For the third attempt at increasing the accuracy for the decisions tree, we used SMOTE to attempt to correct the imbalance in the dataset prior to re-running the model.
 Model split did not change (80% train and 20% test).
-This did bring the accuracy score from to 58.3%.
+This did bring the accuracy score to 58.3%.
 We still are checking to see if there are any additional ways to bring up the accuracy score for this model.

 	![image](https://user-images.githubusercontent.com/26393180/171965722-780aecab-1747-4113-9bf5-716a16b7f994.png)